 - Evaluate important aspects of diversity, equity, and inclusion so they can live, work, and collaborate with others in the 21st century United States.

-International Perspectives - Students should achieve two of the following outcomes: They should be able to:
+Through completion of the International Perspectives requirement, Students should achieve two of the following outcomes: They should be able to:

 - Describe and analyze how cultures and societies around the world are formed, are sustained, and evolve